 Even if you have been commissioned before, we strongly recommend that you contact the team to talk through your proposal, so that we can give you help and advice with your application.

-Email the team to arrange a surgery: art.grants@birmingham.gov.uk - with the heading For the Attention of the Public Health Culture Officer
+Email the team to arrange a surgery: art.grants@birmingham.gov.uk - we have appointments available for most days and times (Monday-Friday).